anguslmm/pullupsforpatriots/README.md

 git commit -am "Add my message"
 ```
 This adds a commit with our changes to the branch, with the commit message
 `Add my message`.
-The `-a` flage means we're adding all changes that we've made,
+The `-a` flag means we're adding all changes that we've made,
 and the `-m` flag means we're setting our commit message in the quotes that
 follow.
 It's important that commit messages are in the impertive tense.
 So our
 message says `Add my message`, not `Adding my message` or `Added my message`.